R3Conclave/conclave-samples/cordapp/README.md

 Conclave loads the enclave into a service object.
 This singleton will be available to flows for later usage, and lets us integrate with the node's lifecycle.
 The sample project contains a helper class called `EnclaveHostService` that you can copy into your project and subclass.
-You need to edit this helper class to make it work for your use case.
+You can edit this helper class to make it work for your use case.

 ```java
 @CordaService